ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 class InsertCardCommand extends Command {
 	/**
-	 * Refresh uses schema definition to checks if a sideCard can be inserted in the current selection.
+	 * Refresh used schema definition to check if a side card can be inserted in the current selection.
 	 */
 	refresh() {
 		const model = this.editor.model;